-New seasonal, trading-day, and holiday factors are computed and used to adjust sales for January 2005 through February or March 2015 (if an advance sales estimate is computed).
-For NAICS levels impacted by the not seasonally adjusted revision to NAICS 443112, factors were computed and used to adjust sales for January 2000 through February 2015.
-For inventories, new seasonal factors are computed and used to adjust inventories for January 2002 through February 2015.
-For NAICS levels impacted by the not seasonally adjusted revision to NAICS 443112, factors were computed and used to adjust inventory for January 1995 through February 2015.
-For quarterly e-commerce sales, new seasonal factors are computed and used to adjust e-commerce sales for fourth quarter 1999 through fourth quarter 2014.
+New seasonal, trading-day, and holiday factors are computed and used to adjust sales for January 2005 through February or March 2016 (if an advance sales estimate is computed).
+For inventories, new seasonal factors are computed and used to adjust inventories for January 2002 through February 2016.
+For quarterly e-commerce sales, new seasonal factors are computed and used to adjust e-commerce sales for fourth quarter 1999 through fourth quarter 2015.
 For sales, inventories, and e-commerce sales, the new seasonal factors are computed using the revised unadjusted estimates as input to the Census Bureau's X-13ARIMA-SEATS software and using the X-11 filter-based adjustment procedure.